Disney Vacation Club: History

 Starting in mid-2015, DVC began using a nonjudicial foreclosure process forcing auction bidders to be present instead of allowing online bid submissions with the Orange County Clerk of Court's office.
 In May 2016 DVC approved Vacatia for DVC resales.
 This would be in addition to such sales through Fidelity Resales.
 In May 2016, DVC announced that its new property at Disney's Wilderness Lodge would be called Copper Creek Villas & Cabins.

 A brisk aftermarket with a perceived high resale value exists for the Disney timeshare memberships.
 In May 2016, Sharket time-share market research company issued a 2015 resale value list (having a score based on resale volume and prices) which saw memberships in Disney Vacation Club locations crowded out the competitors.
 Saratoga Springs, Bay Lake Tower at the Contemporary and Animal Kingdom Villas were the company's timeshares near the top of the list.

 In November 2019, plans for a 12-story club tower attached to the Disneyland Hotel were filed.
-There was no timeline given.
+The tower opened on September 28, 2023.

+In 2021, plans to expand the Villas at Disney's Grand Floridian were announced.
+The expansion added approximately 200 studio rooms to the resort.
+This expansion was completed on June 23, 2022.

-DVC plans to open an expansion to the villas at Disney's Grand Floridian in 2022.
-In 2022, they also announced plans to construct a new tower as an expansion to the DVC property at Disney's Polynesian Village Resort - this is planned to open in 2024.
+In 2022, plans to construct a new tower at Disney's Polynesian Village Resort were announced.
+On May 10, 2024, it was announced that the name of the new tower would be Island Tower at Disney's Polynesian Village Resort, which opened on December 17, 2024.

+On November 26, 2024, it was announced that Reflections – A Disney Lakeside Lodge would instead be named Disney Lakeshore Lodge, which will be opening in 2027 at Walt Disney World Resort.
+This resort is planned to be 10 stories tall and add approximately 900 new rooms.